-In this context, when choosing the type of legal form, the company should take into consideration several vectors, such as: taxation issues, local regulation on the hiring of contractors and amount of emoluments to set up either structure, among others.
-It may be required to have a local partner or to set up a local joint venture with a local partner in order to provide certain services within the oil industry.
+In this context, when choosing the type of legal form, the company should take into consideration several factors, such as: taxation issues, local regulation on the hiring of contractors and amount of emoluments to set up.

 The following documents must be provided to register a branch or to incorporate a subsidiary in Angola:

 All documents required for the registration process must be: